Cojacfar/Capstone/Report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Our data is provided as large CSV files with classification performed by hand.
+Along with the category, there are several other fields of information for each Tweet we will train on.
+These columns aren't of value for us, so I immediately drop them from the dataframe.
+In addition to removing un-wanted information, Tweets that aren't categorized need to be removed.
+This can be accomplished by converting the empty fields to NAN values and using the fast dropna method.
+This accomplished the basic cleaning needed for the data.
+Next, we perform some actions a little more specific to our particular algorithm.

+In order to properly train for a category, we will need enough samples to allow the network to learn patterns.
+This value is mostly based on experience, and I've set it to 50 as my baseline.
+The constant can be adjusted, allowing for further tuning.
+Addtionally, neural networks work best with their targets expressed as integers.
+We'll accomplish this by _coding_ the categories, using the built-in Pandas method.
+After coding, each category will have a single corresponding number.
+For example, 'Active Directory' will be '3'.

+Similar to encoding categories to numbers, the input tweets themselves need a representation that is easily understood by the neural networks.
+This is accomplished by using a _Tokenizer_.
+Once fit onto a corpus, the _Tokenizer_ will assign a number to each word.
+This allows us to turn any text into an array of numbers that can be processed by the neural network.
+Conveniently, Keras included a _Tokenizer_.
+Our implementation will utilize this Keras function.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+In order to perform this classification, I implemented a two-part neural network in Keras.
+The solution was created and ran inside of a Jupyter Notebook utilizing Tensorflow-GPU.

+The first neural network is a _word2vec_ network that was pre-trained on an extremely large corpus (a set of text).
+The vectors created from a word2vec network are called _Embeddings_.
+They are a popular way to represent textual information within machine learning.
+The created embeddings contain a representation for the word that is learned from the corpus, which can reflect the relationship to other words.
+In my network, I locked the learned embeddings from being trained.
+In this case, I'm relying completely on the Google-trained set "GoogleNews-Vectors-negative300".
+The 300 here is an important value, as it represents the length of each embedding vector.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: